 The information provided in this “Notice to European Users” section applies only to individuals in Europe.

-Details regarding each processing purpose listed below are provided in the section above titled “How we use your personal information”.
+Details regarding each processing purpose listed below are provided in the section above titled “How we use personal data”.

 ● For research and development